 Beccles Marsh Trail:

-This popular series of walks explores on area of grazing marsh on the outskirts of Beccles.
+This popular series of walks explores an area of grazing marsh adjacent to or near the river Waveney.
 There are three walks of varying lengths you can choose from, marked clearly on the map and by waymarking arrows.

 All kinds of colourful wild flowers fringe the dykes, from the flamboyant reddish-purple displays of purple loosestrife to the tiny blue flowers of branched bur-reed.
 The sparkling waters of the dykes also contain nationally rare plants like water soldier.